govardhan2022/quasivo-m_AI-screening_app/README.md

 Commit your changes (git commit -m "Add new feature") Push to the branch (git push origin feature/new-feature) Open a Pull Request
-## 📄 License
-This project is licensed under the MIT License – see the LICENSE file for details.